fickas/salt_marsh/epa_final_report_draft.md

 ### Stage 2 non-bank behavior estimate
 The held-out ballast used to characterize Stage 2's behavior on non-banks is drawn from the same marsh Stage 2 was trained on.
 While these specific tiles were never seen by Stage 2, they share spatial context with the training set.
 A fully independent non-bank evaluation (e.g., drawn from a held-out region of the marsh) would give a stricter estimate.

-### Temporal variation not tested
-Each marsh was flown once.
-Bank appearance varies with tide state, season, and post-storm conditions.
-The pipeline's robustness to these factors is not characterized.

 ---